 The Walking Dead has also been licensed and published in other markets and languages as follows (in alphabetical order):

-Notes: All the foreign language editions collect 6 issues unless noted otherwise.
-Most of the translated editions keep the English cover title, The Walking Dead, with the exception of some Spanish publishers (e.g. Planeta Cómics in Spain) who translated the title into "Los muertos vivientes."
+Notes: Most of the foreign language editions collect 6 issues and many of these also keep the English cover title, The Walking Dead, with the exception of some Spanish publishers (e.g. Planeta Cómics) who translated the title into "Los muertos vivientes."

 (continued from Overview)